 Mavis Seehaus, MS, LCSW, Assistant Director

-Read more about the department-sponsored events, consistent with this yearís theme, "Motivational Interviewing: Creating Collaborative Conversations with Patients and Their Families to Enhance Healthcare Outcomes."
+Read more about the department-sponsored events, consistent with this yearís theme, "Using Mindful Awareness to Enhance Clinical Practice in a Healthcare Setting."